After months of steady gains, the growth of licit Canadian weed sales came to a near standstill in September, according to Statistics Canada.

 In its monthly release of retail trade data on Friday, the agency said September retail cannabis sales were $354.7 million.

 That number is just a hair above $354.0 in August, a figure which StatsCan revised significantly from the $356.9 million reported a month ago.

 That update alters the month-over-month outlook for B.C. in particular, where the August sales figure was revised to $49.7 million from $52.3 million.
-Mugglehead has reached out to the agency for comment on the large change.
+StatsCan says the change was within its normal range for revising past data.

 Ontario was the only region with any notable increase in September, with sales climbing nearly 2 per cent to $141.6 million from $139.0 million.

 Sales were either flat or fell slightly in every other region.

 While StatsCan says overall retail contracted by 0.6 per cent to $56.6 billion in September, led by weak sales in the motor vehicle sector.
 Core retail fell by 0.3 per cent.